Sony PlayStation Portable (PSP) Fat and Slim

 Video

-The device only plays back Motion-MPEG, .mp4, and .wmv formats, so regular MPEG2, and AVI movies won't play on it.
+The PSP only plays back Motion-MPEG, .mp4, and .wmv formats, so regular MPEG2, and AVI movies won't play on it.
 Once you have converted movies to MPEG-4 (or created one using more recent digital camcorders), a matching .THM file extension with the same named .MP4 file provides a picture of the movie in the XMB navigational menu.
 Be sure the .THM files is in a format supported by the PSP (JPEG, 72 Pixels/Inch, 160 x 120 pixels).
 A popular free program called the 3GP Converter will create this file automatically for you.
 For .mp4 videos, special care must be taken to be sure it is compatible with the PSP.
 The framerate must be 29.97 or 14.98 fps for SP MPEG-4 .mp4 videos and 29.97 fps for AVC MPEG-4 .mp4 videos.
 SP MPEG-4 encoded .mp4 videos require AAC audio at encoded 24KHz, while AVC MPEG-4 (H.264) videos require AAC audio encoded at 48KHz.
 Special tags must also be enclosed inside the .mp4 to let the PSP know it is capable for PSP playback.

 High Resolution Video